bootchk/gimpBuildContainers/readme.md

 ## Build configurations

 Each subdirectory builds and runs the Gimp app using different tools.
-The name of a subdirectory denotes the build system and compiler.
+The name of a subdirectory may denote the OS, build system, and compiler.
 Unless otherwise stated the OS is the latest Ubuntu.

-The choices are:
+Example choices are:

     - alpineMesonGcc : build under the alpine distribution using the meson build system and the gcc compiler